irconde/M.I.A./README.md

 <ROOT>\static\img
 ```

-Each file is sent at the given interval and will send all the files until the last one then ending sending anymore files.
+Each file is sent when the client requests the current file from the command server.
 Optionally, you can set it to reset back at the start of the index and send the same files.

 Images returned from the Pilot GUI are saved in the "returned" image folder